Category: Gorals (Nemorhaedus sp.)

 The horns of goral males and females are in general very similar.
 But there are ways to tell both sexes by their horns apart.

 The „Himalayan goral“ is actually two species which inhabit almost the entire west-to-east extension of the Himalayas.
 They occur as a westerly and an easterly form.

 The Long-tailed Goral is the most northerly occuring goral, it is characterized by its long hair, especially on the tail.

 You could call the Chinese Goral an Oxymoron: Of all the goral species it has the widest distribution, but yet its range is restricted to just one country.

 The Burmese Goral is maybe the most inconspicious species of the gorals.
 It appears smallest in size, with a less contrasting pelage.

-The Himalayan Gray Goral is the lighter grayish variety of the two phenotypes which are classed with the Himalayan Goral.
+The Himalayan Grey Goral is the lighter greyish variety of the two Himalayan Goral species.

 The Himalayan Brown Goral is the darker, brownish variety of the the three species of goral occurring in the Himalayas.